AKASHTIWARI17/Amozon/README.md

-# Amozon:- it's a  Amozon clone whcih is design by using Html and css
+# Amozon:- it's a  Amozon clone which is design by using Html and css